The Error You Already See Through

 Change the biology.
 Consciousness follows.
 James said it.
 Merleau-Ponty's framework explains why.
 The metabolic data shows how far we have drifted from the conditions under which consciousness functions well.

 We have cited this number twice now — Araújo et al., Journal of the American College of Cardiology, 2022.
 Five markers: blood glucose, blood lipids, blood pressure, waist circumference, absence of cardiovascular disease.
 6.8% of American adults meet optimal levels on all five without medication.
-Let us go inside the cells and understand what that means for the body-as-mind that Merleau-Ponty described.
+Here is what that means for the body-as-mind that Merleau-Ponty described — and that you live inside every day.

 Mitochondrial dysfunction.
 Every cell except red blood cells contains mitochondria — organelles that convert nutrients and oxygen into ATP.
 Martin Picard's lab at Columbia has shown that chronic stress and poor metabolic inputs alter mitochondrial function at the genetic level.
 Compromised mitochondria produce less ATP and shift signaling toward inflammatory pathways.
 You experience this as fatigue that sleep does not fully resolve.
 The brain consumes 20% of the body's energy at rest.
 When mitochondrial output drops, cognition drops first.